 “Department staff and their families have shown a tremendous amount of resiliency as they work diligently through the weekend to prepare our schools and offices to open [Monday],” said Superintendent Dr. Christina M. Kishimoto.
 “Mahalo to our school communities for their patience and support.
-I urge them to remain vigilant and prepared through the rest of hurricane season.”
+I urge them to remain vigilant and prepared through the rest of the hurricane season.”

-The National Weather Service on Friday downgraded Hurricane Lane to a Category 2 storm from a Category 4, and then over the weekend, to a tropical storm.
+The National Weather Service on Friday downgraded Hurricane Lane to a Category 2 storm from a Category 4 and then over the weekend to a tropical storm.
 But it still brought torrential rains and high winds, as the closest approach to the islands occurred overnight Friday and into Saturday, with coastal flooding and mudslides as a result.
 Lane was downgraded to a tropical storm over the weekend.

-The National Oceanic and Atmospheric Administration said Friday that heavy rainfall over Maui was expected to mirror the affects of Hurricane Harvey last year on southeast Texas.
+The National Oceanic and Atmospheric Administration said Friday that heavy rainfall over Maui was expected to mirror the effects of Hurricane Harvey last year on southeast Texas.
 NOAA added that Hurricane Lane is predicted to impact Hawaii’s energy grid, similar to what Hurricane Maria did in Puerto Rico, also last year.